MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOListDesign.md

 ```

 ### -TemplateFeatures
 Set of features that the template comes with.
-It is displayed as a bulleted list, when user is looking at the template preview in the list creation dialog.
+It is displayed as a bulleted list when the user is looking at the template preview in the list creation dialog.

 ```yaml
 Type: String[]